Plácido Polanco: Return to the Phillies

 After declaring free agency, Polanco signed a three-year contract for $18 million to return to the Phillies, with a mutual option for a fourth year.
 He was signed with the Phillies to replace Pedro Feliz at third base.

 In 2011, Polanco was elected by fan balloting to be the starting third baseman in the All-Star game.
 He was unable to play in the All-Star game due to an injury, and Scott Rolen replaced him in the starting lineup.
-At the conclusion of the 2011 season, Polanco received his third Gold Glove, making him only the second baseball player in history to receive the award at more than one position (the other being Darin Erstad).
+At the conclusion of the 2011 season, Polanco received his third Gold Glove, making him only the second baseball player in history to receive the award at more than one position.
+Darin Erstad had previously won Gold Gloves in the outfield and at first base.

 On May 14, 2012, Polanco reached the 2,000 hit mark with an eighth-inning home run off David Carpenter of the Houston Astros.

 On October 29, the Phillies elected to decline their half of a $5.5M mutual option, instead electing to pay Polanco a $1M buyout.